Chart Color Schemes

 Cultural Diversity

-Nundah had a higher cultural diversity than most local markets, with 20.2% speaking a language other than English at home and 30.8% born overseas.
-Christianity was the predominant religion in Nundah, comprising 42.4% of its population.
-Hinduism was notably overrepresented, making up 6.6% compared to none across Greater Brisbane.
+Nundah, as per data from 2016, had a higher level of cultural diversity compared to most local markets, with 20.2% of its population speaking a language other than English at home and 30.8% born overseas.
+Christianity was the predominant religion in Nundah, accounting for 42.4% of the population.
+Hinduism, however, showed significant overrepresentation in Nundah, comprising 6.6% compared to none across Greater Brisbane.

 Frequently Asked Questions - Diversity